How to use a Bitcoin wallet

 Ensure to only send Bitcoin to this address.

 To confirm you have received your bitcoin, You will get a notification in your wallet.

 Safety tips to ensure your Bitcoin is safe

 We know your bitcoin is precious, we wouldn’t let you go without a few tips on how to keep them safe in your wallet.
 Here are 5 safety tips curated with love from us.

 Phishing scams are a common technique used by hackers to spoof a website, then steal your data when you enter it.
 Be sure that you are on the correct link or the official app before entering your information.
 You can also use a browser extension like Phishfort, to detect if you are on the official site.

 - Keep your device protected

 Be careful not to install any software you don't trust.
 Also, avoid downloading any suspicious documents or attachments.
 Do your research before you download any software you are unsure of.
 Do routine antivirus scans and make sure to have your firewall enabled.

 - Enable two-factor authentication

-Two-factor authentication (2FA) adds another layer of security on your account.
-It enables account owners which is you, verify a login attempt.
+Two-factor authentication (2FA) adds another layer of security to your account.
+It enables account owners to verify a login attempt.
 To set up a 2FA you will need your mobile number or email address.
 Just having your password would not be enough to access your account, a random pin would also have to be entered.
 This makes it a lot harder for a hacker to access your account.